 - Settings with the effect of isolating individuals from the broader community of individuals not receiving Medicaid HCBS

-The transition period comes to a close on March 17, 2023, after which settings will need to meet the requirements of the rule that have not been impacted by the COVID-19 pandemic to continue receiving Medicaid funding.
+The transition period for implementing the HCBS Settings Rule ended on March 17, 2023.
+States must now be fully compliant with the requirements of the rule that have not been impacted by the COVID-19 pandemic to continue receiving Medicaid funding.
 For those requirements that have been impacted by the pandemic, states can submit corrective action plans (CAPs) to allow settings more time to meet those requirements.

 The Importance of Public Engagement